Find all the help you need

 Senior citizens in India enjoy several tax benefits designed to ease their financial burden.

-Here are some key points to note about saving tax on interest earned on a savings account:
+Here are some key points to note about minimising tax on interest earned on a savings account:

-• Interest earned on any savings accounts held in post offices, banks, or co-operative banks is eligible for a maximum deduction of ₹10,000.
+• Interest earned on any savings account held in post offices, banks, or co-operative banks is eligible for a maximum deduction of ₹10,000.

 • Any interest earned over ₹10,000 from these sources is taxed.